erayack/jigsaw-c/README.md

 ```

 The program will create some pieces for testing and attempt to solve the puzzle, displaying the result in the console.

-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request for any enhancements or bug fixes.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.